ShumailaAhmed/AI-Workshop/README.md

 The convolution and pooling layers are used for feature extraction.
 Once the relevant features are extracted, then the Fully Connected layers come into action to make actual classification.
 The FC layers assign a probability for imput image belonging to some class.
 Each feature map is flattened before into 1D array before it is fed to the fully connected network.
 The fully connected network produces final probability. this is similar to what we saw in Deep Neural Network.

-In a neural nets lower layers corrspond to simple image features while higher layers correspong to more sophiscated layers of image. we can visualize this discussing in the following link https://www.cs.ryerson.ca/~aharley/vis/conv/ (flat.html).
+In a neural nets lower layers corrspond to simple image features while higher layers correspong to more sophiscated layers of image.
+Before we go towards code, we can visualize the details in the following link https://www.cs.ryerson.ca/~aharley/vis/conv/ (flat.html).

+### The Training Process

+1. Random values are initialized for all filters and parameters in CONV layers and all weights and bias in FC layers
+2. Network recieves an input goes through length of NN, the feature extraction and classification layer
+3. The Classification output is compared to true label and a cross entropy loss is calculated.
+4. The weights are updated to minimize the error using gradient descent.
+The only values that change during the training process are the values of the filter matrix in Conv layer and weights in FC layer.
+The process is very similar to what we have done uptil now.

 ### Code Implementation MNIST CNN